bensalahhoussam/Contorable_Appereance_GAN/README.md

 It has two model , one to generated future pose for k frames and second using image source as style info and pose to generate image that content same style and same pose

-Input:
+Inputs:

-A source image of a person.
+* A source image of a person.

-A Target pose
+* A Target pose

 Pose Prediction:

-A first model predicts the future sequence of poses for the activity.
+* A first model predicts the future sequence of poses for the activity.

 Image Generation: